tonybatts/lorem-ipsum-checker/README.md

 # lorem-ipsum-checker

+Chrome extension to help speed up development.
 With one click highlight all Lorem Ipsum that is left on your page.
 Quickly and efficiently develop new pages and add new content without the tedium of searching line by line for dummy copy.